Congdon Street Baptist Church, Providence's oldest Black church

 The history of African Americans on Providence's East Side is written in its buildings and the best way to experience it is on foot.
 Learn from its foremost historian, Ray Rickman, what once was and how the culture of the area has changed .

-There are no scheduled walking tours at this time.
+Due to COVID-19, there are no upcoming walking tours at this time.
+Please check back soon.